Ruby-Network/ruby/README.md

 - [x]   Basic Password protection for the website (you can set a password in the settings page)

-- [ ]  Customizable apps and games

-- [ ]  Partners page for all of our wonderful partners

 - [ ]  Apps

 - [x]  History page

+- [ ] Keybinds cheat sheet

 - [ ]  Backgrounds, using Particles.js and other libraries

-- [ ]  Multiple Users when self hosting in private mode
+- [x]  Multiple Users when self hosting in private mode

 ---